-Overall, 85% of the dwellings in Knox are separate houses, most of which have three bedrooms or more.
-Medium and higher density housing, which tends to also be smaller, only comprises 13% of Knox's housing stock - less than half the Melbourne average of 28% in 2011.
+Overall, 84% of the dwellings in Knox are separate houses, most of which have three bedrooms or more.8 While increasing in supply, medium and higher density housing (which tends to also be smaller) only comprises 15% of Knox's housing stock - less than half the Melbourne average of 33% in 2016.
 This limits housing choice and the ability to accommodate a wider variety of household types, or respond to the changes in household size and structure Knox is experiencing.
+More recently, there is evidence that the housing strategy is effecting a change.